TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/PageTitleApi.rst

 Define priority of PageTitleProviders
 =====================================

-The priority of the providers are set by the TypoScript property :typoscript:`config.pageTitleProviders`.
+The priority of the providers is set by the TypoScript property :typoscript:`config.pageTitleProviders`.
 This way an integrator is able to set the priorities for his project and can even have conditions in place.